jmurty/xml4h/README.rst

 - `xml.etree.ElementTree <http://docs.python.org/library/xml.etree.elementtree.html>`_
   is a fast hierarchical data container that is included in the standard library and can be used to represent XML, mostly.
-The API is fairly pythonic and supports XPath, but it lacks some DOM traversal niceties you might expect (e.g. to get an element's parent) and when using it you often feel like your working with something subtly different from XML, because you are.
+The API is fairly pythonic and supports some basic XPath features, but it lacks some DOM traversal niceties you might expect (e.g. to get an element's parent) and when using it you often feel like your working with something subtly different from XML, because you are.
 - `lxml <http://lxml.de/>`_ is a fast, full-featured XML library with an API based on ElementTree but extended.
 It is your best choice for doing serious work with XML in Python but it is not included in the standard library, it